Romanian Consumers, Cosmetics and Personal Care

 This Monday Questia Group brings fresh insights regarding personal care products and cosmetics.
 In our study, we highlight the frequency with which Romanian consumers buy such products, the channels they are buying them from, as well as what types of cosmetics and beauty products Romanians prefer.
-Our research was made through an online survey on our platform www.questia.ro covering 1,291 respondents.
+Our research was made through an online survey on our platform www.questia.ro covering 1,291 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 23rd and the 26th of January 2017.

 According to Cosmetics Europe – the European trade association for the cosmetics and personal care industry – the EU cosmetics and personal care market is the largest in the world and it was valued at €77 billion retail sales price in 2015.
 The largest national markets for cosmetics and personal care products within the EU are Germany (€13 billion), United Kingdom (€12.5 billion), France (€11.3 billion), and Italy (€9.7 billion).
 At the EU level, there are approximately 45,700 specialist stores and 55,000 retail outlets selling cosmetic products, not to mention online stores, pharmacies and department stores where such products are available.